Advanced Interface¶

 >>> print (info.bounds)

-The output or returned value is an area information (Bounds); you will find that this is also a parameter used by some screenshot interfaces.
-You can pass this parameter to the screenshot interface to take a separate screenshot of the element.
-However, we have already encapsulated a more convenient method for you.
+The output or returned value is a region object (Bounds).
+You will find that this parameter is also used by some screenshot interfaces.
+You can pass this parameter to a screenshot interface to capture only that element.
+However, we have already provided a more convenient method for you.

-You may also want to get the width and height of the element to calculate offsets, for example, to compute the relative offset of other elements.
+You may also want to obtain the element’s width and height to calculate offsets, such as relative offsets of other elements.
 You can use:

 >>> info = element.info()